The Best 55 Job Boards and Blogs Everyone Needs to Know

 Best Job Boards for Filling Any Job

+Indeed is one of the best places to search for jobs.
 Ask most people to name a job board, and I think you'll get Indeed most of the time.
-It's the biggest board, especially after acquiring Simply Hired last year, and doesn't show signs of slowing down.
-For many companies, it's the go-to job board.
+What started off as a job search engine and job aggregator has become the biggest board, and after acquiring Simply Hired last year, it isn't showing signs of slowing down.
+For many companies, it's the go-to free job board.

 Indeed CEO Hisayuki Idekoba

-Craigslist offers so much, that not everyone immediately thinks of it as a job board.
-It's a great place for finding local jobs and freelance work.
+Craigslist offers so much, that not everyone immediately thinks of it as a free job board.
+It's a great place for finding local jobs and freelance work to make additional income.
 Craigslist has begun charging for job postings in most regions, which has improved posting quality from a job seeker perspective.

 Craigslist Founder Craig Newmark

 Glassdoor becomes more popular as a place for employers to post jobs everyday, and includes great features, such as the ability to see employer ratings and comments left by employees.
 This kind of info can be invaluable when you're trying to decide where to apply.
 Glassdoor is one of our top job search sites.

 Last but not least, we've got the general career resource blogs.
 These ones will help job seekers find work and improve their careers no matter what industry they work in.
 Get interview and resume advice, along with tips for managing your career.